bhuvansuryawanshi/bhuvansuryawanshi/README.md

 ## About Me

-- 🔭 I’m B.Tech computer enginnering student and Graduate in 2024.
+- 🔭 I’m B.Tech Electronics and Telecommunication enginnering student and Graduate in 2024.

 - 🌱 I’m currently Working on **Front End Development and Java **